An AEC framework for fields with commuting automorphisms: A remark on existential types in multiuniversal classes

 Note that $\E^+$ contains all quantifier free formulae, and thus $\E \subseteq \E^+$.
 Note also that when we build the formulae using the recipe from the definition, we are only allowed to quantify over the (single) variable $x$, and the variables $\bar{y}$ will remain free.
-The idea behind the collection $\E^+$ is that if $\bar{a} \in \A$ is a (possibly infinite) tuple, then $tp_{\E^+}^\A(\bar{a}/\emptyset)$ describes the isomorphism type of the set which you get when you close $\bar{a}$ under the operation $\E$-$cl_\A$.
-The collection $\E^+$ will not, generally, contain all existential formulae, but only those needed for the description.